European Union Trademark

 The renewed European Union trade mark takes effect on the previous registration’s date of expiration .

-A six-month extension for renewal can be obtained.
+A six-month extension for renewal can be obtained subject to a payment of a surcharge.

 - Scope of protection